 Out of all the smart home gyms out there, Mirror probably has the largest roster of live classes and on demand classes to choose from.
 Not just that, but the classes are distributed across a giant variety of styles.
 Instead of focusing mainly on resistance and building muscle, Mirror includes more bodyweight exercises, yoga, dancing, and other forms of exercise that appeal to a wide range of people.

 Additionally, Mirror stands apart from the pack in that it’s an actual mirror when it’s not in use.
 This means that this connected home gym looks and feels more like a piece of furniture than a piece of exercise equipment.
 The Mirror gym is nearly invisible, looking sleek and sophisticated on any wall in your home (note: this does not need to be wall mounted).
 In contrast to other equipment, Mirror is the best choice for someone who wants access to on demand workouts from home without the bulk and inconvenience of workout gear.

 Mirror Workouts Review

-As I mentioned, the live classes as well as the on demand classes are where the real magic lies in this home gym thanks to their impressive lineup which includes the following:
+To get more of an in-depth look at this product, read my detailed review of MIRROR and their workouts.
+And, as I mentioned, the live classes as well as the on demand classes are where the real magic lies in this home gym thanks to their impressive lineup which includes the following:

 - Latin dance